SumoLogic-Labs/sumologic-rfsync/doc/readme.md

 Installing the Collectors
 =========================

 You can run Recorded Futures integration by uploading to a HTTP hosted collector or an installed collector.

 Each of the two will require to download the script from the github, and set up the configuration file.

 The sections below will talk about setting up the collectors, and configuring SumoLogic to accept the data.

 SumoLogic Preparation Work
 ==========================
-    1. Decide how you want to see the Threat Intelligence data by choosing a SourceCategory for the data.

-       Examples of this are:
+    1. Choose a source category for the threat intelligence.
+Examples:

            _sourceCategory = recordedfutures/ip
            _sourceCategory = recordedfutures/hash
            _sourceCategory = recordedfutures/url